-The budget for the Township's Road and Bridge fund was not amended during the year, anticipating no increase to the fund balance.
+The budget for the Township's Road and Bridge fund was not amended during the year, anticipating a decrease in fund balance.
 The actual change in fund balance was an increase.
-This is related to budgeting for future projects and the transfers made to the Debt Service funds.
+This is related to budgeting for projects in 2024 that did not occur.